 LaGrange County REMC is a member-owned electric cooperative headquartered in LaGrange, Indiana.
 As a cooperative, LaGrange County REMC follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
 Electric Consumer, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
 Electric Consumer is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

-Apply now!
-LaGrange County REMC scholarships LaGrange County REMC is offering three $1,000 scholarships designed to help area students further their education at an accredited college or trade school of their choice.
-REQUIREMENTS Applicants must be an actively enrolled senior.
-Their parents’ or legal guardian’s primary residence must be within LaGrange County REMC’s service territory… Continue reading.
+LaGrange County REMC is offering three $1,000 scholarships designed to help area students further their education at an accredited college or trade school of their choice.
+To apply: Pick up an application at the REMC office or download at lagrangeremc.com.
+Complete the application.
+Submit by March 29.
+REQUIREMENTS Applicants must be an actively enrolled senior….
+Continue reading.

-At this year’s LaGrange County REMC Annual Meeting on June 9, members will have the opportunity to vote for individuals to represent them for the following districts: District 3: All of Bloomfield Township and the east portion of Clay Township, being all of Sections 1, 2, 11, 12, 14, 13, 23, 24, 26, 25, 35,… Continue reading.
+At this year’s LaGrange County REMC Annual Meeting on Saturday, June 9, members can vote for individuals to represent them for the following districts: District 3: All of Bloomfield Township and the East portion of Clay, being all of Sections 1, 2, 11, 12, 14, 13, 23, 24, 26, 25, 35, and 36.
+The NW… Continue reading.

 The LaGrange County REMC board of directors recently appointed Clifford Hibbs to represent the membership in District 4 following the passing of Director Mark Bontrager.
 Hibbs has been a member of the cooperative for 27 years.
 A Westview High School graduate, he attended Glen Oaks Community College.
 In 1993, he received his certification from the… Continue reading.